 Maximilian thinks Mexican wrestling (luchadores) are the best, especially the Guardian Angel.
 When his uncle takes him to see his hero wrestler, they discover that the secretive wrestler is a long-lost relative!
 Written with English on one side of the page and Spanish on the other, this is a cool reading experience, either to practice reading in both English and Spanish or to learn Spanish.

 Each Tiny Spark by Pablo Cartaya

 Each Tiny Spark is one of the best books about learning differences also adderssing PTSD and prejudice with a compelling Latinx main character.
 Emilia is a Cuban-American girl whose ADHD makes focusing on school and schoolwork a challenge.
 Her mom helps her stay on top of her assignments but her mom leaves for a work trip, leaving Emilia on her own.
 During this time, the community proposes to redraw the school district’s boundary lines, exposing prejudice and ongoing injustice.
 Emilia must decide if she’ll ignore the situation or fight for justice.

 Solimar by Pam Munoz Ryan

 Solimar is a princess blessed with monarch butterfly magic that settles in her rebozo.
-The shawl allows Solimar to answer questions with the truth of anything that will happen in the future and helps her protect the butterflies.
+The shawl allows Solimar to answer questions with the truth about anything that will happen in the future and helps her protect the butterflies.
 Just before her Quinceañera and when her father and brother are out of town, a bad king arrives and takes everyone hostage.
 Solimar, her parrot, and her talking doll manage to escape with the help of her Abuela and a curandera.
-She travels by river toward where her brother and father will be and is rescued from a waterfall by an inventor boy named Berto who joins her journey.
+She travels by river toward where her brother and father will be and is rescued from a waterfall by an inventor boy named Berto, who joins her journey.
 This is a magical adventure about a strong girl coming into her own…and saving the kingdom as she does.

 The Way to Rio Luna by Zoraida Cordova